MicrosoftDocs/xamarin-docs/docs/mac/user-interface/custom-controls.md

 ms.date: 03/14/2017
 ---

-# Creating Custom Controls
+# Creating Custom Controls in Xamarin.Mac

-_This article describes how to create custom controls and work with them in Interface Builder._

 When working with C# and .NET in a Xamarin.Mac application, you have access to the same User Controls that a developer working in in *Objective-C*, *Swift* and *Xcode* does.
 Because Xamarin.Mac integrates directly with Xcode, you can use Xcode's _Interface Builder_ to create and maintain your User Controls (or optionally create them directly in C# code).